Title: Section 505.2 - Physicians' services.

-(i) Utilization threshold.
-(1) This subdivision describes the utilization threshold that the department has established for physician and clinic services.
-Part 503 of this Title authorizes the department to establish a utilization threshold for specific provider service types including physician and clinic services.
-Part 503 also describes the application of the utilization threshold, the services and procedures excluded from the utilization threshold for all provider service types subject to a threshold, the method for obtaining an exemption from or increase in the utilization threshold, notices, and the right to a fair hearing in certain situations.
+(i) Utilization review.
+(1) The department has established utilization review for physician and clinic services.
+Part 511 of this Title authorizes the department to establish a system for utilization review for specific provider service types including physician and clinic services.
+Part 511 also describes the services and procedures excluded from the utilization review for all provider service types.

-(3) Exclusions.
-In addition to those services and procedures generally excluded from any utilization threshold by Section 503.4 of this Title, the following services are excluded from the utilization threshold established by this subdivision:
+(2) Exclusions.
+In addition to those services and procedures generally excluded from any utilization review by Section 511.2 of this Title, the following services are excluded from the utilization review established by this subdivision:

 (i) Physician services.